andreasjost/CI-MS4-Team-Tool/README.md

 ### Planned Features
+- Users who stopped working and had no shift planned for the current month appear under a separate section "inactive" in 'user management', and only inactive users can get deleted
 - Localized weekstart (user can select if the weeks starts on Sunday, Monday, or any other day of the week)
 - Options for Agents to change their shift without a manager, if either:
     - Two people with the same role are exchanging two shifts